atmcgrath/END-Digital-Collection/_texts/EN-Clara-1771.md

 My dear sister, friend of my heart, with how much pleasure would I accompany you in your solitude?
 But, alas!
 I am not my own mistress, I wish you could prevail on yourself to come here.
 Indeed, my love, we should all he glad to see you.
 Accuse not yourself in the cruel manner you do.
 I am sure your heart is still as pure as that of an angel.
 Think not of that vile Philemon: I could find in my heart to poison him.
 Indeed you are too good and gentle for this world: I always told you so; I always thought so.
 If I could have taught you to be a little of the vixen, like myself, you would have been much happier.
 I would fain make you laught, but dare not attempt it.
 Indeed I have cried more than ever I did in my life, or than I thought myself capable of doing, since I received your first letter from N-----.
 But, indeed, you must come to us, and must forget that vile man, and not think so badly of yourself.
 I am sure nobody else in the world does think ill of you, and you must not talk nor think of dying.
 Indeed it will break my heart if you do.

-I
-Oh, mv dear, how I do hate men!
-'I
-N LI
-They are very vile creatures; but
-/
-j n
-I
-'< I
-f)
-I
-A
-'they are not all So bad as that inbll vile Philemon. — I dare Scarce Say ^ %
-•why did yoti refuse So many? but, my dear Sihcr, it was, a pity: — you Iliall, however, Hill be happy.
-I am Sure s you will always be beloved by every t one that knows you.
+Oh, my dear, how I do hate men!
+They are very vile creatures; but they are not all so bad as that most vile Philemon. - I dare scarce say, why did you refuse so many? but, my dear sister, it was, a pity: - you shall, however, still be happy.
+I am sure you will always be beloved by every one that knows you.
 I am glad Fidelia is with you; but She lets you cry too much.
-I think you had better have 4 staid in L -- -- --, and kept Company.
-It would in time have made you more chearsul.
+I think you had better have staid in L-----, and kept Company.
+It would in time have made you more chearful.
 I know you cannot forget anybody you love.
-I wioi you could, though I could not allow you to, forget me; but I will endeavour ever to de serve your love by the liiicerity of my regard to you, as I am, with the greateif
+I wish you could, though I could not allow you to forget me; but I will endeavour ever to deserve your love by the sincerity of my regard to you, as I am, with the greatest affection and truth, your’s AMERLIA.

-* \
-aftedion and truth, your’s
-\ * ■
-( 5^)
-# ^
-P. S. I have had a long letter srotr *.
-, Mrs, S -- -- -- -- -, and She alivs very kindly
-for yon, and wishes you would come and stay with, her; but I know yon 'would not like to be there, though She
-1 V ^
-I ^
-\
-. is very good-natured.
-Indeed, it would be bell if T could go to you, and bring t you here in April; and.i will try if I can brinej it about.
-This is a dull O place, though I never found it So when you were here.
-But I will cry
+P.S.
+I have had a long letter from Mrs. S-----, and she asks very kindly for you, and wishes you would come and stay with, her; but I know you would not like to be there, though she is very good-natured.
+Indeed, it would be best if I could go to you, and bring you here in April; and I will try if I can bring it about.
+This is a dull place, though I never found it so when you were here.
+But I will cry with you, if I cannot make you laugh.
-#
-with you, if I cannot make you laugh.

 ---

 ## LETTER VII.

-T T is imposiible, my dear Amelia ^ can ever meet in this world.
+It is imposiible, my dear Amelia, we can ever meet in this world.
 You must not think of coming to me, and I cannot go to you.
-It would not
-/. '
-be proper.
-I have forfeited all claim ‘ to esteem from myself, and will not impose on the world, but will fly from it.
-“I would bide with the beasts of the t ‘
+It would not be proper.
+I have forfeited all claim to esteem from myself, and will not impose on the world, but will fly from it.
+“I would bide with the beasts of the chace: I would vanish from every eye." - It is against my will Fidelia stays with me.
+She is, indeed, very good; but every objed in nature seems to reproach me, or tell me I am wretched.

-“chase:
-I would vanish from every eye.’*
-— It is against my will Fidelia Slays with me.
-She is, indeed, very good; but every objed in nature Seems to re 4* ^ 1 T LT /SS “fc /'1
-'■ /.'• •, t
-"■ I
-16?^,
-Nour kind expreilions wound me
-'K '
-to the Soul, conscious as I am of not
-,
-deserving them, r — I am too ill just now to continue my narrative; but I will endeavour, to Sinifli it, if Heaven Spares me life.
-I have kept copies,
+Your kind expressions wound me to the soul, conscious as I am of not deserving them. - I am too ill just now to continue my narrative; but I will endeavour to finish it, if Heaven spares me life.
+I have kept copies, which makes me go on slower than I otherwise should do; but I have a reason for it.

-%
-which makes me go on Slower than I' otherwise should do : «ibut I have a ream '■ „ ^
-Son for it.
-I
-/
-Poor, amiable Fiddia Spends her time difinally with me.
-She thinks S
-•
-Shall live: indeed I Shall not; it is impossible. — Could I blot out of my, memory the last ftfteen months of my life, I might.
-I knew grief before that period; but was a stranger to the horrors'of despair.
-My mind is now I f
+Poor, amiable Fidelia spends her time dismally with me.
+She thinks I shall live: indeed I shall not; it is impossible. - Could I blot out of my, memory the last fifteen months of my life, I might.
+I knew grief before that period; but was a stranger to the horrors of despair.
+My mind is now estranged from every other idea.
-}
-/
-C 53 T
-%
-estranged from every other idea.
 I dare not reproach the author of my being.
-He Sees what is Sit for his creatures, and they musi submit; but it is hard, very hard.
+He sees what is sit for his creatures, and they must submit; but it is hard, very hard.
 Adieu.
-I anti
-^.
-V ....,.
-S ...
-with unalterable affeslion,.
+I am with unalterable affection, Your’s, &c.
+CLARA.

--
-V
-'your’s, G
-« •
-*'
-I
-a
-/
-« *
--?
-* (
-, •» •
-I
-f
-i
-%
-. / •
-.M
-% -
-%
-%
-• % *
-: ■■. s.
-r
-> ^
-• %• •
-. }.
-.
-E 3 LET
-rt *4.5#
-. '• V
--..
-(54 5
-I
-/
-: r ' _£ ’> j.. -
-- »
-E T T E R VIII
-I.
-t ^
-\ /
-W : ' T ' '
-f ■
-Ti yc Y indisposition, my dear Amelia, prevented my continuing the talk you have allotted me; but I am now better, and will endeavour to
-I
+---

+## LETTER VIII.

-obey you.
-I mentioned Sir Charles worthy’s requesf, that I would ac company him and Mrs. Fane to S —.
-I consented to it without relu6iance, as I found his happiness, ajnd I thought my own, depended on it.
-Need I tell my f
-Amelia, that mine always did depend on that of the persons I profelted to love and csleem?
+My indisposition, my dear Amelia, prevented my continuing the talk you have allotted me; but I am now better, and will endeavour to obey you.
+I mentioned Sir Charles Worthy’s request, that I would accompany him and Mrs. Fane to S-----.
+I consented to it without reluctance, as I found his happiness, and I thought my own, depended on it.
+Need I tell my Amelia, that mine always did depend on that of the persons I professed to love and esteem?

-Sir
-, 4
-4
-, (’55)
-, ( ■ ■
-t
-Sir Charles begged I would name Some day in the next week for our little excursion, nor did he Seem displeased when I started, and said, ah, my God! next week!
-I perceived a glow f on'his cheek, and a fupprcffed Smile, f ^ which i.resented. lie threw himself
+Sir Charles begged I would name some day in the next week for our little excursion, nor did he seem displeased when I started, and said, ah, my God! next week!
+I perceived a glow onhis cheek, and a suppressed smile, which I resented.
+He threw himself at my feet, and embraced my knees, - “Indeed, my beloved Clara, it must be very soon, or your lover cannot support an existence, which your coldness renders too painful.
+Could you feel as I do the pain, which every separation, though but for an hour, inflicts, you would not deny me the small request of hastening our little journey to S-----.
+During the few day we shall remain there, you will never be a mdment
-%
-at my feet, and embraced my knees, — “Indeed, my beloved Clara, it muh •. *
-#
-“be very Soon, or your loyer cannot c“ “an existence, which your
-/
-, “coldness renders too painful.
-Could you feel as I do the pain, which •‘ every Separation, though but for “an hour,, inflisls, you would not “deny me the Small requell of hasten“
-“our little journey to S — -- -- -- -
-• 1
-“During the few day we shajlremtnn
-• E 4 “there,
-• '
-'( 5® VI
-I
-s
-*
-there, you will never be a mdment
 “out of my light.
 From that day, ** I hope vou will permit me to devote “a whole life of gratitude to my, only not adoted, Clara.
 Let your gene *' rohty fet you above trilling delays “and obfervaiice.s., Be ashired the “passion of your lover is above what “is commonly called love, as much
 V